rilldata/rill/cli/cmd/devtool/README.md

 2. Uses Docker compose to start cloud dependencies
 3. Uses the `gs://rill-devtool` GCS bucket to share `.env` files for local development
 4. Manipulates the `~/.rill` configuration files to re-direct CLI commands to dev/staging backends
+5. Advances time in billing subscriptions to test thresholds.